Pope Francis Believes Nuclear War Is ‘One Accident’ Away From Happening

 “Weapons that result in the destruction of the human race are senseless even from a tactical standpoint,” the pope said in November.

-While the pope is tackling with a potential worldwide crisis, the Vatican is dealing with another controversy on its backyard.
-Pope Francis and the Catholic Church are faced with another sex scandal this time involving Luis Fernando Figari, the founder of the Sodalitium Christianae Vitae Catholic movement in Peru.
-The 70-year-old Figari and three others are being accused of sexually abusing 29 persons, 19 of which were minors, the Daily Beast reports.
+While the pope is tackling with a potential worldwide crisis, the Vatican is dealing with another controversy happening in its own backyard.
+Pope Francis and the Catholic Church are faced with another sex scandal, this time involving Luis Fernando Figari, the founder of the Sodalitium Christianae Vitae Catholic movement in Peru.
+The 70-year-old Figari and three others are accused of sexually abusing 29 persons, 19 of which were minors, the Daily Beast reports.

 A small group of protesters greeted the pope in his first ever visit to Chile, according to the Associated Press.
 Pope Francis has been criticized for appointing Bishop Juan Barros, a close friend of disgraced Rev. Fernando Karadima, to the Diocese of Osorno in 2015.
-Barros has been accused of trying to cover up the the abuses committed by the alleged pedophile priest.
+Barros has been accused of trying to cover up the abuses committed by the alleged pedophile priest.

 Pope Francis arrives in Chile https://t.co/ptN7iH8Hkh pic.twitter.com/BTDW7IquDW